Overview of ETL

 ETL School of Thought is based on the following guiding principles:

 - We believe that EVERY individual, regardless of ability, race, gender, religion, nationality, culture,position, degree, title, deserves the utmost value and respect, and is never to be treated as a lesser being

 - We believe in a direct, hands-on (in-person) approach to teaching and learning to achieve therapeutic intended outcomes.

 - We believe that professionals involved in the lives of individuals with specific needs should work directly with them in their natural setting as research has proven has greater success.

 - We believe in using an assessment with no diagnosis to identify an individual’s needs and then developing a therapeutic effective plan for them.

 How Our Philosophy Drives Practice

 We are passionate about our philosophy and practice.
 We are a driven group of individuals in love with the human race.
 We believe that every human being has inherent value and is to be treated respectfully under every circumstance.
 Our Teachers engage with and serve the community by providing direct, hands-on service to individuals and families caring for loved ones with unique challenges.
-We have designed a rigorous ETL Teacher Certification process to equip qualified individuals with an understanding of our therapeutic model.
+We have designed a rigorous ETL Life Educator Certification process to equip qualified individuals with an understanding of our therapeutic model.

 ETL, in partnership with the Oklahoma Department of Disabilities Services Division (DDSD), provides training courses for caregivers to maximize the possibility of them applying therapeutic and effective teaching and learning in their lives and to those they care for, striving towards quality of life for everyone.
 Our courses focus on nine therapeutic skills, and they are taught as a reciprocal relationship between constant teaching and learning, aimed at affecting therapeutic change in both the teacher and the learner.